nshawn4675/nshawn4675.github.io/_posts/2021-01-04-Merge-Two-Sorted-Lists.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 4 - Merge Two Sorted Lists"
 date: 2021-01-04 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Linked List, Recursion, Amazon, Adobe, Capital One, Google, Facebook, Bloomberg, Oracle, Apple, Microsoft, IBM, Uber]
+tags: [Easy, Linked List, Recursion, Amazon, Adobe, Capital One, Google, Facebook, Bloomberg, Oracle, Apple, Microsoft, IBM, Uber, C++]
 ---
 Merge two sorted linked lists and return it as a **sorted** list.
 The list should be made by splicing together the nodes of the first two lists.